Douglas College > Programs & Courses > Faculties > Language, Literature and Performing Arts > Creative Writing > Faculty

 Elizabeth Bachinsky, Chair

-Elizabeth Bachinsky is the author of five collections of poetry, Curio (BookThug, 2005), Home of Sudden Service (Nightwood Editions, 2006), God of Missed Connections (Nightwood Editions, 2009), I Don't Feel So Good (BookThug, 2012) and The Hottest Summer in Recorded History (Nightwood Editions, 2013).
-Her poetry has been nominated for the Pat Lowther Award, the Kobzar Literary Award, The George Ryga Award for Social Awareness in Literature, the Governor General's Award for Poetry (2006), and the Bronwen Wallace Award (2004), and has appeared in literary journals, anthologies, on stage, and on film around the world.
+Elizabeth Bachinsky is the author of five collections of poetry, Curio (BookThug, 2005), Home of Sudden Service (Nightwood Editions, 2006), God of Missed Connections (Nightwood Editions, 2009), I Don’t Feel So Good (BookThug, 2012) and The Hottest Summer in Recorded History (Nightwood Editions, 2013).
+Her poetry has been nominated for awards including the Governor General’s Award for Poetry, the Pat Lowther Award, the Kobzar Award, the George Ryga Award for Social Awareness in BC Literature and has appeared in literary journals, anthologies and on film around the world.
+Her poem “Wolf Lake” is a favourite of Poetry in Voice, Canada’s national poetry recitation competition for youth and her collection God of Missed Connections was adapted for stage by the Electric Company.
+Elizabeth has taught at UBC, UBCO, The Sage Hill Writing Experience and other schools and is a past editor of EVENT magazine and PRISM international.

 Poetry, Fiction, Personal Narrative